 “I thought he was joking but he was serious.
 He thought that if we did that, then our product would be a hit.

 “I did not even hear any humor or sarcasm in his voice.
 I asked him why that is, and he said that by showing customers that we make challenge coins out of the very same marble found in Arlington Cemetery, that we would be honoring those that have fallen.

 I told him it wasn’t feasible and thanked him for his unusual suggestion (I was being polite).

 He later told me that he would have no problem getting that same marble for us to design the coins with from another cemetery (we learned he used to work in a funeral home).
 I quickly told him ‘No thanks’ and to have a great day and to let us know if there is anything we can do for him.”

 Customers don’t always have the best ideas, but it’s wise to show appreciation for them anyway.

 From Inna Barratt, Merchandiser & Client Relations Manager for Full Disclosure, an online luxury lingerie, swimwear and sleepwear boutique.

-“As Merchandiser & Client Relations Manager, I also act as a personal shopper assisting and advise customers via live chat, Skype, over the phone, and via email.
+“As Merchandiser & Client Relations Manager, I also act as a personal shopper assisting and advise customers via live chat, Regpack, a registration software provider and Capterra vendor (read their reviews!)

 “Our registration software can be embedded into a client’s website so it sits on their website and not ours,” Sam told me.
 “The embed process is pretty simply, just copying and pasting a snippet of code.